 Health insurance and social security benefits

-It is mandatory for all foreigners living or working in Switzerland to take out Swiss health insurance once they are official residents, although some exemptions exist.
+It is mandatory for all foreigners living or working in Switzerland to take out Swiss health insurance.
+Some exemptions exist, however.
 Before you can do so, you must sign up to pay Swiss social security contributions and register with a health insurer.

 Depending on the Swiss canton you move to, at times even the commune, the exemptions can be regulated differently.
 In either case, it is recommended to start the process early, as you will have to prove either your adequate insurance or that you fulfill the reasons for exemption.
 In both cases you have a maximum of three months to sort things out, after which the authorities can force an insurance on you.
-It is important to note that you must be insured from the beginning of your residency, even though you have a three-month grace period to find one.
+You must be insured from the start of your residency, although there is a three-month grace period.

-European Union (EU) citizens visiting less than three months can access state Swiss healthcare using their European Health Insurance Card, but also need to join the Swiss health insurance scheme once a registered or employed resident.
+European Union (EU) citizens visiting less than three months can access state Swiss healthcare using their European Health Insurance Card.
+They also need to join the Swiss health insurance scheme once a registered or employed resident.

-If you’re a cross-border commuter (for example, you reside in Germany or France but work in Switzerland), you have the option of being insured in either country.
+If you’re a cross-border worker, you have the option of being insured in either country.
 It’s still important to clarify your options, however, as you cannot simply change once the decision has been made.

 Other exemptions apply in certain circumstances; read more in our guides to the Swiss healthcare system, Swiss health insurance, and social security in Switzerland and claiming your benefits.